LENA for Family Child Care

 How LENA Grow supports FCCs

 Now more than ever, family child care fills a critical need in early care and learning.
-The close, trusted relationships providers are able to build with children and families, smaller adult-to-child ratios, cultural responsiveness, and the flexibility of care are some of the many factors that make family child care a quality environment for children.
+The close, trusted relationships providers are able to build with children and families, smaller child-to-adult ratios, cultural responsiveness, and the flexibility of care are some of the many factors that make family child care a quality environment for children.

 “In this climate, all of the things that make family child care so special are particularly important.
 Families take comfort knowing that their children, from infancy to school age, are together in a small, warm, familial home setting that reflects culture and values that mirror their own.
 For parents working nontraditional hours — including so many of our healthcare professionals — the flexible scheduling offered by many family child care providers is a lifesaver.
 And having a family child care option right in the neighborhood where they live or work is especially important for families that don’t have access to reliable transportation.”

 A seamless fit into daily care routines

 In spite of their critical and growing importance, family child care providers are too often left out of traditional quality improvement initiatives.
 Professional growth and development for FCC providers must factor their unique needs and honor the incredible work they are already doing.
 LENA Grow is strengths based and job embedded, with coaching focused on boosting positive interactions within existing daily care routines without adding more to a provider’s plate.
 As one of our blog posts puts it, "All it required was the exact same attention I was already devoting to the children in my care."

 “It became clear that the fit of LENA Grow was perfect for us.
 Our values encourage us first to value infant toddler early care educators.
 This model says ‘you caregivers, what you’re already doing in your day, you’re doing it’ – we just want to put words and numbers around it and give it back to you in a way that’s readable.”